 What Constitutes a Data Breach?

-A data breach is when sensitive and confidential information such as health information, social security numbers, bank account numbers, or credit card numbers, is compromised due to negligent or malicious circumstances.
+When courts analyze a data breach lawsuit, they look at how sensitive and confidential information was compromised.
+A data breach occurs when sensitive and confidential information such as health records, Social Security numbers, bank account numbers, or credit card numbers, is compromised due to negligent or malicious circumstances.
 Despite the attempts by major companies to keep your data safe, unauthorized releases of private consumer information can occur in several different ways, including:

 - Hacking by a person or group